AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 <InlineAlert variant="info" slots="text"/>

 When creating a mesh for the first time, you must select the project and workspace that you want to create the mesh in.
-Alternatively, you can use  [aio commands](https://github.com/adobe/aio-cli#commands) to select or deselect a project or workspace without interacting with your mesh.

-[aio commands](https://github.com/adobe/aio-cli#commands) allow you to list the current selections, manually select a project or workspace, or remove the currently selected project or workspace from the cache.
+Alternatively, you can use [aio commands](https://github.com/adobe/aio-cli#commands) to manually select a project or workspace, list the current selections, or remove the currently selected project or workspace from the cache.

 ### View the cached project and workspace